zbouvier/IUS-Hacktoberfest/README.md

 }
 ```

-Please note that there **is** no comma at the end of your new person.
-Technically this makes it not valid JSON, however in order to allow for easy merges, the program accounts for the trailing comma at the end.
+Please note that there **is not** a comma at the end of your new person.

+Once you've successfull added your person.
+Please run py dataPresenter.py to make sure your json was formatted correctly.